 Keeping the original Sea-Monkeys alive was “a terrible struggle,” von Braunhut told the Sun; typically, just two of the shrimp would live for a month (the inventor got around their short life spans by offering a “sea-monkey life insurance policy,” good for two years after purchase).
-He and D’Agostino began cross-breeding shrimp from the genus Artemia to make a heartier species, which they named Artemia NYOS, after the Montor, Long Island lab (New York Oceanic Society) where they were created.
+He and D’Agostino began cross-breeding shrimp from the genus Artemia to make a heartier species, which they named Artemia NYOS, after the Montauk, Long Island, lab (New York Ocean Science) where they were created.

 “We wanted them to grow to be large enough to be of interest, but also live long enough to be a pet,” von Braunhut recounted in Timeless Toys in 2002, just a year before his death.
 “These goals took years to attain.”

-“There’s something in the powder [Harold] formulates that does something to those eggs that nature can't do,” George C. Atamian, Vice President of ExploraToy, which sells Sea-Monkeys, told the LA Times.
+“There’s something in the powder [Harold] formulates that does something to those eggs that nature can't do,” George C. Atamian, vice president of ExploraToy, which at one time sold Sea-Monkeys, told the LA Times.
 “It used to be [that] only one Sea Monkey lived and that [same] one died.
 Now the formulation of the chemistry, the vigor of the Sea Monkeys themselves, is better than ever.”

 And that’s not the only weird thing about their anatomy: They’re born with just one eye, but grow two more upon reaching maturity.

 Any kid who had Sea-Monkeys knows that you had to add the nutrient packet to prep your tap water, wait 24 hours, and then add the packet of eggs.
-But according to von Braunhut’s patent, there are eggs in the nutrient packet, too—and a dye from the second packet of eggs makes those first hatchlings easier to see (emphasis ours):
+But according to von Braunhut’s patent, there are eggs in the nutrient packet, too—and a dye from the second packet of eggs makes those first hatchlings easier to see:

 Sea-Monkey sets that included tanks (notably Sea-Monkey Ocean Zoo and Sea-Monkey Circus) became available in stores in the late 1960s; soon there was a slew of other sea-monkey accessories, including Sea-Monkey Speedway and Sea-Monkey Fox Hunt (above), which debuted in the 1970s.

 On October 29, 1998, the Space Shuttle Discovery carried some very special cargo into space: Astronaut John Glenn—who, at 77, was participating in a study on the effects of space on the elderly—and 400 million Sea-Monkey eggs.
 The eggs spent nine days in space and, when they were hatched eight weeks later, the creatures showed no ill effects from their journey.
-Educational Insights commemorated the trip with a special edition aquarium built according to NASA design (above).
+Educational Insights commemorated the trip with a special-edition aquarium built according to a NASA design.

 The Pixies and Liz Phair have name-dropped them in songs.
 Brooke Shields is reportedly a fan.
 They’ve been featured on South Park (see the song above), Spin City, Roseanne, Night Court, The Simpsons, 3rd Rock from the Sun, American Dad, It’s Garry Shandling’s Show, Desperate Housewives and more.
 Not bad for brine shrimp!

 But the game had reviewers bored.
-“Every item is accompanied by a description that includes jokes hilarious enough to have been written by eighties comedian Sinbad,” one reviewer wrote.
-“When The Amazing Virtual Sea-Monkeys claims to be rated ‘E for Everyone,’ what they really mean is ‘Unless you’re younger than twelve, you will be helpless to imagine a world in which you could enjoy this game.’”
+“Every item is accompanied by a description that includes jokes hilarious enough to have been written by '80s comedian Sinbad,” one reviewer wrote.
+“When The Amazing Virtual Sea-Monkeys claims to be rated ‘E for Everyone,’ what they really mean is ‘Unless you’re younger than 12, you will be helpless to imagine a world in which you could enjoy this game.’”

 The Amazing Live Sea-Monkeys aired on CBS in 1992.
 The series—which starred Howie Mandel as a professor who accidentally enlarges three Sea-Monkeys to human size—aired in the U.S. and Australia and lasted just 11 episodes.
 You can watch a clip above.